-The handling, use, and storage of toxins, explosives, and flammables/ combustibles are regulated under the Delaware Extremely Hazardous Substances Risk Management Act.
-The act requires registration of facilities involved in extremely hazardous substances, and requires those facilities to implement a risk-management program, document and review equipment and procedures, conduct special training and incident investigation, and allow facility inspection and auditing.
+The handling, use, and storage of toxins, explosives, and flammables/combustibles are regulated under the Delaware Extremely Hazardous Substances Risk Management Act.
+That act requires registration of facilities involved in extremely hazardous substances, implementation of a risk-management program, documentation and review of equipment and procedures, special training, incident investigation, inspection, and auditing.
 Delaware's extremely hazardous substances program is similar in scope and content to the comparable federal program, but applies lower thresholds for inclusion of substances in the state reporting scheme.